bstarynk/misc-basile/README.md

 * `bwc.c`  is a crude `wc -l` like program using getline; for performance benchmarking.

-* `half.c` is a program to stop/cont-inue a command, running it at half load
+* `half.c` is a program to stop/cont-inue a command, running it at half load.
+It was originally written to overcome a hardware bug on an old MSI-270 Turion laptop.
+It might be useful today to "emulate" bugs by sending periodically an arbitrary signal (such as SIGSEGV or SIGABRT) to a command.

 * `microbenchlist.c`  is a useless microbenchmark on linked lists use `gcc -Wall -O2 -march=native microbenchlist.c -o microbenchlist`